ChristoPy/silk/README.md

   import Math from "silk/math"

   let Math = 1
-  //   ┌─ error: SyntaxError
+  //   ╭─ ReferenceError: This identifier has already been declared.
   // 3 │  Math
-  //   │  ^^^^ This identifier has already been declared.
+  //   │  ^^^^
-  // You can't declare a variable with this name.
+  //   • You can't declare a variable with this name.
 It has already been declared.
   ```
   Same for variables inside a function.
   Note that function parameters are variables, so they cannot be recreated inside of it too.
 Example: